zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/lse/intro.md

 ---

+## Introduction

 Large System Extensions (LSE) improve the performance of atomic operations in systems with many processors.
 Understanding LSE helps developers port software applications to Arm servers running Neoverse processors.

-### Introduction

 In programming, when multiple processors or threads access shared data, and at least one is writing, the operations must be atomic.
 This means the data accesses must be treated as a single operation relative to the other processors to avoid data race conditions.
 Microprocessors are designed to treat sequences such as read-modify-write and memory-register exchange as single operations, even when they create multiple accesses to memory.
 This hardware makes programming easier.